salesforce/ai-economist/README.md

 - [Blog: The AI Economist: Improving Equality and Productivity with AI-Driven Tax Policies](https://blog.einstein.ai/the-ai-economist/)
 - [Blog: The AI Economist moonshot](https://blog.einstein.ai/the-ai-economist-moonshot/)

-## Simulation Card: Ethics Review and Intended Use

-Please see our [Simulation Card](https://github.com/salesforce/ai-economist/blob/master/Simulation_Card_Foundation_Economic_Simulation_Framework.pdf) for a review of the intended use and ethical review of our framework.

-## Join us on Slack

-If you're interested in extending this framework, discussing machine learning for economics, and collaborating on research project:

-- join our Slack channel [aieconomist.slack.com](https://aieconomist.slack.com) using this [invite link](https://join.slack.com/t/aieconomist/shared_invite/zt-g71ajic7-XaMygwNIup~CCzaR1T0wgA), or
-- email us @ ai.economist@salesforce.com.

 ## Installation Instructions